 By Metro: Shekou Line 2 (Orange) to Sea World Exit D. Turn right out of the metro and walk to Minghua Road.
 Turn right into Minghua Road and walk ahead to NanHai Blvd.
 Cross the road and turn left, then immediately right into Yanshan Road.
 You’ll pass a 7/11 store – cross to the other side of the road, continue past the Convention Centre until the road branches 3 ways.
 Yanshan Road continues left – follow this shaded road to the start of the walks.
 There are two routes up – lookout for wooden signage on the way to the entrance that have maps detailing your options.

 By Bus: To Haiyang Building (Haiyang Dasha)

-From the West, alight from bus and turn right to corner of Minghua Road.
-Follow instructions above for Metro.
-From East, alight from bus and turn left until you reach Yanshan Road.
-Turn right, follow instructions above.
+From the West, alight from the bus and turn right to the corner of Minghua Road.
+Follow the instructions above for Metro.
+From East, alight from the bus and turn left until you reach Yanshan Road.
+Turn right, follow the instructions above.

 Window of the World

 5. Window of the World